-Fact Sheet: Grants for Bus and Bus Facilities Section 5339 (dot.gov)
+Fact Sheet: Grants for Bus and Bus Facilities Section 5339 (dot.gov) FIXED GUIDEWAY CAPITAL INVESTMENT GRANTS Chapter 53 Section 5309 (dot.gov)

-Capacity and Small Smarts Improvements) Innovative Coordinated Access and Mobility Pilot Program (ICAM) Federal (FTA) Competitive Capital This program provides competitive funding to support innovative projects for the transportation disadvantaged that will improve the coordination of transportation services and non-emergency medical transportation services.
+Innovative Coordinated Access and Mobility Pilot Program (ICAM) Federal (FTA) Competitive Capital This program provides competitive funding to support innovative projects for the transportation disadvantaged that will improve the coordination of transportation services and non-emergency medical transportation services.
 Eligible activities include deploying mobility management strategies, vehicle purchase, and purchase of IT equipment.
 No minimum or maximum grant award 80% federal funding of project costs Expedited Project Delivery Pilot Program (Section 3005b) Federal (FTA) Competitive Capital Expediting delivery of new fixed guideway capital projects, small starts projects, or core capacity improvement projects.
 These projects must utilize public-private partnerships, be operated and maintained by employees of an existing public transportation provider.
 Funds can be used to help expedite a number of capital projects given they meet the requirements laid out in the description.
 In the past, funding has been awarded to rapid transit projects such as BRT.
 Program will cover 25% of the project cost.
 The FTA has proposed \$450 million in funding for FY2023.
 Public Transportation Innovation (Section 5312) Federal (FTA) Competitive Both Provides funding to develop innovative products and services assisting transit agencies in better meeting the needs of their customers.
 Research, development, demonstration and deployment projects, and evaluation of technology of significance to public transit.
 Funds are allocated on a discretionary basis.
 The FTA website will update when this grant opportunity becomes available.
-Accelerating Innovative Mobility (AIM) Program Federal (FTA) Competitive Both AIM will drive innovation by promoting forward-thinking approaches to improve transit financing, planning, system design and service.
+Accelerating Innovative Mobility (AIM) Program Federal (FTA) Competitive Both AIM will drive innovation by promoting forward- thinking approaches to improve transit financing, planning, system design and service.
 The AIM Initiative also supports innovative approaches to advance strategies that promote accessibility, including equitable and equivalent accessibility for all travelers.
-Eligible activities include all activities leading to the development and testing of innovative mobility, such as planning and developing business models, obtaining equipment and service, acquiring or developing software and hardware to implement the project, operating or In FY2020, a total of \$14 million was administered.
+Local match required.
+Eligible activities include all activities leading to the development and testing of innovative mobility, such as planning and developing business models, obtaining equipment and service, acquiring or developing software and hardware to implement the project, operating or implementing the new service model, and evaluating project results.
+In FY2020, a total of \$14 million was administered.
+Better Utilizing Investments to Leverage Development (BUILD) Grants Federal (DOT) Competitive Capital Formerly TIGER, BUILD is a discretionary grant program aimed to support investment in infrastructure.
+Can be used for capital expenditures to improve transit such as vehicle purchases and dedicated bus lanes.
+FY2022 provided \$1.5 billion for BUILD grants.